friends-of-presta/security-advisories/_posts/2024-06-20-askforaquotemodul.md

 This exploit uses a PrestaShop front controller and most attackers can conceal the module controller's path during the exploit, so you will never know within your conventional frontend logs that it exploits this vulnerability. **You will only see "POST /" inside your conventional frontend logs.** Activating the AuditEngine of mod_security (or similar) is the only way to get data to confirm this exploit.

-**WARNING** : this version still own sensitives vulnerabilities such as IDOR.
+**WARNING** : this version still has sensitives vulnerabilities such as IDOR.

 ## CVSS base metrics